smogon/pokemon-showdown/README.md

     node app.js 8000

-Visit your server at `http://play.pokemonshowdown.com/~~SERVER:PORT/`
+Visit your server at `http://SERVER-PORT.psim.us`

 Replace `SERVER` with your server domain or IP, and `PORT` with the server's port.
-You can leave off `:PORT` if it is 8000 (the default).
+You can leave off `-PORT` if it is 8000 (the default).

-Yes, you can test even if you are behind a NAT without port forwarding: `http://play.pokemonshowdown.com/~~localhost/` will connect to your local machine.
+Yes, you can test even if you are behind a NAT without port forwarding: `http://localhost.psim.us` will connect to your local machine.
 Some browser setups might prevent this sort of connection, however (NoScript, for instance).
 If you can't get connecting locally to work in Firefox, try Chrome.

-The reason your server is visited through `play.pokemonshowdown.com` is to make it more difficult for servers to see a user's password in any form, by handling logins globally.
+The reason your server is visited through `psim.us` is to make it more difficult for servers to see a user's password in any form, by handling logins globally.
 You can embed this in an `iframe` in your website if the URL is a big deal with you.

 If you truly want to host the client yourself, there is [a repository for the Pokemon Showdown Client][2].
 It's not recommended for beginners, though.